 No recent significant humanitarian developments.
 The crisis is being monitored by our analysis team.

-Criminality and insecurity resulting from the socioeconomic situation continue to restrict humanitarian access.
+Criminality and insecurity continues to restrict humanitarian access.
 Humanitarian activities and movements are heavily regulated by the Burundian government: local and international organisations face administrative restrictions, bans, suspensions, and even staff arrests.
-Heavy rains and floods routinely cause damage to infrastructure, particularly roads and bridges, decreasing access to affected populations.
+Burundian returnees experience administrative limitations in accessing services and assistance.
 The political context makes it difficult for agencies to share information about the crisis.

 Health: A lack of health centres in 50% of administrative departments as well as a lack of health workers and medical supplies is one of the major barriers to the provision of adequate healthcare, rendering the country extremely vulnerable to epidemics and other shocks. ?